Fibre

 PROMITOR soluble fibre

-The GOS (galactooligosaccharides) line of products is a chain of galactose sugars that is generally derived from lactose.
-It is nondigestible in nature and recognized as a prebiotic*.
-GOS can be applied in functional foods, dairy products, milk powders and complementary food for young children.
-FOS is often applied as key soluble fibre in infant milk formula and increasingly in nutrition, baby food, yoghurts.
-FOS is stable at high temperatures and pH during processing.
+GOSYAN® GOS (galactooligosaccharides) is a chain of galactose sugars that is generally derived from lactose.
+It is nondigestible in nature and recognised as a prebiotic8.
+GOSYAN® GOS can be applied in functional foods, dairy products, milk powders and complementary food for young children.
+GOSYAN® GOS is often applied as key soluble fibre in infant milk formula and increasingly in nutrition, baby food, and yoghurts.
+GOSYAN® is stable at high temperatures and low pH during processing.

 Explore our fibre insights